washer143/r.wjoinery-msp1/README.md

 * It submits correctly to Code Institute form dump with name, email, phone number and message all recorded as submitted.
 ![email-submitted](/screenshots/code-institute-formdump.png)

+# Testing User Stories
 # Validation
 * HTML Validator was run explicitly towards the end of project development.
 All issues that were identified have been fix'd, any changes that were made, i made sure to run it through again to make sure there were no miscellaneous code displaced.
 This may have been a mistake on my part to not run it through til end of my project, moving on to other projects i'll be sure to have more control and insight to my project by putting my code through from the start of building my project, therefore having more control in the process of building my webpage.

 * CSS Validator and jigsaw validator was also run at the end phase of the project luckily finding no issues in my code.

 * Lighthouse was run at the end of project development, as with validation, i unfortunately did not use light house to have more version control of my project, instead purely focusing on aesthetic design and trying to implement my vision with coding.
-Going forward i would make full use of lighthouse and fine tune my website according to lighthouse scores.
+Going forward i would make full use of lighthouse and fine tune my website as i go along, using lighthouse as a tool to edit/fix any issues, making for a better performing and more accessible website.

 # Browser Compatibility
 The website was tested on the following browsers: